simonmicroshare/microshare.github.io/docs/0.1/getting-started/tutorial.md

 Note: you will need an account to get an access token

-*  Navigate to the [Microshare platform](https://dapp.microshare.io) and sign in using your credentials
+1. Navigate to the [Microshare platform](https://dapp.microshare.io) and sign in using your credentials
-*  Click the "Manage" button in the top toolbar
+2. Click the "Manage" button in the top toolbar

-[insert screen shot of this page]

-*  Click the "Keys" button in the left toolbar
+3. Click the "Keys" button in the left toolbar

-[insert screen shot of this page]

-* Click on the "Create New App" button at the top right of the screen
+4. Click on the "Create New App" button at the top right of the screen
-* Type the app name and any appropriate notes relating to the app, then click "Create App"
+5. Type the app name and any appropriate notes relating to the app, then click "Create App"
-* Click on the newly created API Key to copy it
+6. Click on the newly created API Key to copy it
-* Open Postman
+7. Open Postman
-* Make a Post call to [insert where to make postcall][../file]
+8. Make a Post call to [insert where to make postcall][../file]
     * See below for an example of the parameters for the Post Call: